obolibok/IBKR-Flex-Demo/README.md

 12. Save the report and now you can refresh it at any time

 ## Configuration
+To correct processing of Python and files you need to change a couple of Power Bi settings - File / Options and Settings / Options
+1. Global / Python scripting / Set a Python home directory.
+If you use .venv - point to `YOUR PATH\IBKR_PBI_Kit\.venv\Scripts`
+2.
 ## Preparing Input Data
 ## Import History Data